Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Careful state management design

-Better alternatives: ECS/Fargate for stateful containers, AWS Batch
+Better alternatives.
+ECS or Fargate for stateful containers, AWS Batch

 4. Cost-Sensitive High-Volume Workloads

-Lambda's per-millisecond billing isn't always cheapest for high-volume, predictable workloads.
+Lambda's per-millisecond billing is not always cheapest for high-volume, predictable workloads.

 • Consistent, predictable batch volumes